Ryan Reynolds Built the Most Carefully Constructed Nice-Guy Brand in Hollywood. Here's Where It Started Cracking

 The scaffolding was elegant.
 The wit — real, sharp, consistently deployed in a way that felt spontaneous while being obviously managed.
 The anxiety — disclosed early, positioned as relatable, never specific enough to actually worry anyone.
 The husband role — performing devotion to Blake Lively in a way that made him look good without her needing to do anything.
 The businesses — Aviation Gin, Mint Mobile, Wrexham AFC — structured as personality extensions, each one with its own charming origin story and shareholder-friendly outcome.
 He sold Aviation for over $600 million.
 He sold Mint Mobile for $1.35 billion.
 He is not a lovable goofball with a side hustle.
 He is a business operation with a lovable goofball as its face.

 None of that is, on its own, a problem.
 Plenty of celebrities build brands.
 The interesting thing about Ryan Reynolds is how much effort went into making the brand look like it wasn't one — like it was just a naturally charming Canadian man who happened to land well.
+Then the receipts arrived.

 He is a business operation with a lovable goofball as its face. — Brewtiful Living · The PR Autopsy No. 001